 The renovation of a building can be motivated by several reasons (considering the sale of a house, the obligation to comply with new regulations…).
-Renovation work includes work to make aesthetic changes both inside and outside the building.
+As explained by Blog Brico for instance, renovation work includes work to make aesthetic changes both inside and outside the building.
 Ecological renovation is also another type of renovation that is becoming more and more widespread.

 Aware of the need to improve the energy performance of their homes, more and more individuals are considering insulation work.
 The aim of this work is to make the building more environmentally friendly and reduce its energy consumption.
 It generally involves interior and exterior thermal insulation work consisting of the installation of insulating materials for walls, floors and attics.

 Building and ecology